tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 2.3.2.5 Example interpretation of a parameter string default value (non-normative)

-The following code snippet in java from the FilteredPush rec_occur_qc library illustrates interpretation of the default value "Creative Commons" when provided as a parameter to an implementation of AMENDMENT_LICENSE_STANDARDIZED.
+The following code snippet in Java from the FilteredPush rec_occur_qc library illustrates interpretation of the default value "Creative Commons" when provided as a parameter to an implementation of AMENDMENT_LICENSE_STANDARDIZED.
 The literal "Creative Commons" is accepted as a parameter value.

     @Amendment(label="AMENDMENT_LICENSE_STANDARDIZED", description="Propose amendment to the value of dwc:license using bdq:sourceAuthority.")
     @Provides("dcbe5bd2-42a0-4aab-bb4d-8f148c6490f8")